Jonathan2251/lbt/source/lib.rst

 Since Normalization applied in Floating precision is the critial code, Cpu0 HW provides clz and clo to speedup Normalization Operation.

-Compiler-rt implement mul of Floating point considering NaN and `\infty` as the same way for implementation above and clz/clo to speedup Normalization as follows,
+Compiler-rt implement multiplication of Floating point considering NaN and :math:`\infty` as the same way for implementation above and clz/clo to speedup Normalization as follows,

 .. rubric:: ~/llvm/debug/compiler-rt/lib/builtins/fp_lib.h
 .. code-block:: c++